hereismari/my-scripts/hadoop/README.md

 ### The installHadoop.sh file

-This is a resumed tutorial of how to install Hadoop, is more intuiteve/pratical.
+This is a summarized tutorial of how to install Hadoop, is more intuitive/pratical.